fandreuz/BisPy/joss-paper/paper.md

 2. Compute the maximum bisimulation using Paige-Tarjan's algorithm;
 3. Add a random edge to the graph;
 4. Compute the updated maximum bisimulation three times, using the three algorithms taken into account, and verify the time taken by each one.

-Since the experiment is not deterministic (the graph and the new edge are generated randomly) we evaluate and visualize the mean time taken by step 4. on a sample of 1000 iterations of steps 1-4.
+Since the experiment is not deterministic (the graph and the new edge are generated randomly) we evaluate and visualize the mean time taken by step 4 on a sample of 1000 iterations of steps 1-4.

-The knowledge of the old maximum bisimulation is of no interests for non-incremental algorithms.
-However Saha's algorithm uses this input to reduce the number of steps: the goal of the second experiment is in fact to remark this improvement.
+The knowledge of the old maximum bisimulation is of no interest for non-incremental algorithms.
+However Saha's algorithm uses this input to reduce the number of steps: the goal of the second experiment is in fact to illustrate this improvement.
 The results are shown in the right side of
 \autoref{fig:performance}.